 Sparkling wine, Lambrusco wine, Sauvignon wine, and the Port wine matched best with the lower cocoa content chocolate.
 People liked the sparkling wine and 70% cocoa chocolate pairing.
 As I say often, you are rarely wrong with Sparkling wine and food pairing.

 The only red wines, Lambrusco and Port wines, paired better with 30% cocoa chocolate.
 The sweetness and fattiness of this chocolate can compensate for the dryness and alcohol burning sensations of these two wines.

 Overall, balsamic vinegar, coffee, liqueur wine, and Port wines appeared to be the right choice for chocolate pairing in most circumstances.

 People's liking for a beverage conditioned the love of this beverage-chocolate pairing.

 The scientists concluded that " beverage features take a greater supporting role than food in the formulation of consumer pair liking judgment ."

 The Italian researchers used a rigorous procedure to understand beverage-chocolate pairings.
 The way people tasted the 54 pairs does not represent the way we usually consume chocolate and wine.

-However, the learnings provide useful guidance if you rarely practice such food and wine pairing.
+However, the teachings provide useful guidance if you rarely practice such food and wine pairing.